mcraiha/CSharp-vptree/README.md

 ```

 ## License
 This document and source code files are released into the public domain.
-See [PUBLICDOMAIN](PUBLICDOMAIN) file
+See [LICENSE](LICENSE) file